 Essentially, what Change Compass does is help you see your change process in one single place, through one single view.

-And that might be more important than you think as Change Compass says such a single view can help you deliver 40% more value across your portfolio of changes.
+And that might be more important than you think, as Change Compass says that such a single view can help you deliver 40% more value across your portfolio of changes.

-And what does this one-view tool do actually?
+So, what does this one-view tool actually do?